Looking for a traditional Norwegian souvenir to take home? Here’s our guide to what makes a great gift to Norway, and what to avoid.

 If knitting is not your thing, there is a wide array of knitted goods available in the country.
 Prices vary from amazingly cheap (but made in China) to eye-wateringly expensive.

 At the high end of the price scale (the Dale of Norway brand comes to mind), you can be guaranteed a warm, high-quality sweater or jacket, sure to please anyone receiving it.
+Before you start your shopping, check out these top Norwegian clothing brands.

 Speaking of knitting.
 If anyone you know is a knitter, get them yarn.